 Mazin discussed his work on the HBO series and the challenges of adapting video game IPs for film and television in an interview with IndieWire in August.
 At the time, Mazin noted that HBO’s willingness to support an adaptation of “The Last of Us” could mark a shift where Hollywood begins to look at video game adaptations with more seriousness.

-The series is written by Mazin and Druckmann, and is a co-production with Sony Pictures Television.
+The series is written by Mazin and Neil Druckmann, who wrote and co-directed the video games.
+It’s a co-production with Sony Pictures Television.
 PlayStation Productions, Word Games, and Naughty Dog produce.
 “Beanpole” director Kantemir Balagov has been tapped to direct the pilot for HBO’s adaptation.
 Jasmila Žbanić and Ali Abbasi will also direct episodes of the show.

 “Craig and Neil are visionaries in a league of their own,” Francesca Orsi, executive vice president, HBO Programming, said in a statement on November 20, 2020.
 “With them at the helm alongside the incomparable Carolyn Strauss, this series is sure to resonate with both die-hard fans of ‘The Last of Us’ games and newcomers to this genre-defining saga.
 We’re delighted to partner with Naughty Dog, Word Games, Sony and PlayStation to adapt this epic, powerfully immersive story.”